Capri205/OBChestShop/README.md

 ## Removing a shop
 Breaking a shop sign will result in the shop being removed and the shop stock being placed into the players inventory.
 Any excess stock is dropped on the ground.
-Breaking the last sign on the chest also removes the chest.
+Breaking the last sign on the chest also removes the chest, with any chest contents going onto the ground (note: chests contents aren't used by the shop or shop stock presently).
 Breaking a shop chest will remove ALL signs on the chest and therefore all shops associated with those signs.
-A chest can have 5 signs/shops on it, but they can only be by the same owner.
+A chest can have up to 5 signs/shops on it, but they can only be by the same owner.
 Alternatively there is a command to remove a shop by name.
 See the Commands section for more details.

 ## Commands
 /obs or /obshop will bring up the available commands:<br>